JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 fwrite(summaryTotals,"output/summaryTotals.csv")
 ```

-As a final step to prepare for plotting, we join the summaryTotals dataset with two other datasets.
-Since the summaryTotals file contains storm totals at all stations for all hurricanes, we can join this dataset with a separate dataset containing latitude and longitude position data for each station.
+As a final step to prepare for plotting, I join the summaryTotals dataset with two other datasets.
+Since the summaryTotals file contains storm totals at all stations for all hurricanes, I can join this dataset with a separate dataset containing latitude and longitude position data for each station.

 ```r
 # read in the new stationLocations file as "locations"